 “What the hell are you doing to my car?” she raged.

 “Nothing!
 Nothing!”
 Mike rushed, his hands up in defense.
 “I’m sorry, I was looking for Jimmy.”

 “In my car?”

 “What?”
 Mike stuttered.
 “No. Just here.
 He told me to meet him here.
 He said he needed help cleaning up the yard, but I don’t know what he wants done.”

 Her expression changed from anger to irritation.
 “Do whatever, I don’t care.
 The city’s going to take it all, anyway.”

 “I’m here to help you.”

 “Oh, no. No, no, no. Not me.
 My mom’s the one with the problem.
-And she’s out, right now, cruising garage sales, buying even more worthless crap to pile up on top of the worthless crap she’s already forgotten about but will never, ever throw away because it’s all priceless, vintage, collectible antiques.”
+And right now she’s out cruising garage sales, buying even more worthless crap to pile up on top of the worthless crap she’s already forgotten about but will never, ever throw away because it’s all priceless, vintage, collectible antiques.”
 Turning back toward the house, she waved him off in indifference.
 “Have fun with that.”

 “Hey, Melissa!”
 When she didn’t stop, he rushed after her across the yard.
 He tripped over a tricycle, waded through a pile of plastic milk jugs, straddled a stand of used lumber.
 “You work for Jimmy, right?”

 “It’s Marissa, not Melissa, and no, I don’t.
 Not anymore.
 I’m pretty sure after what happened last night, he fired me.”
 She whipped back around, her silk robe flying open, her eyes blazing.
 “No, you know what?
 I fucking quit!
 That’s what.
 I quit him.”